Kerala Tourism Development Corporation

-The Kerala Tourism Development Corporation (KTDC) is a public sector undertaking that conducts and regulates the tourism activities in the Indian state of Kerala.
+Kerala Tourism Development Corporation (KTDC) is a public sector undertaking that conducts and regulates the tourism activities in the Indian state of Kerala.
 The KTDC is headquartered at Thiruvananthapuram and has offices across all the districts of Kerala.
 The agency also operates hotels, resorts, and tourist rest houses in key locations in the state.
 Its official slogan is "Official host to God's own country."
 It is one of the most profitable ventures of the Kerala government.

 History

 Kerala was a relatively unknown state among tourist circles until the early 1960s.
 The first initiative to popularize Kerala as a tourist destination was undertaken by Travancore's Prince Consort Col. Godavarma Raja (husband of the then Queen of Travancore) started Kerala Tours Limited to popularize key tourist locations in Travancore Kingdom.
 When Travancore merged with India, Kerala Tours Limited became a private entity under the Travancore royal family.
-For more than 20 years since Independence, Kerala trend to ignore tourism as a key industry, leaving KTL and other private players to lead the role.
+For more than 20 years since Independence, Kerala tended to ignore tourism as a key industry, leaving KTL and other private players to lead the role.
 In the 1960s, KTL struck gold, by collaborating with Thomas Cook and started popularizing Kovalam in western countries which started the advent of hippie culture in Kovalam Beach.
 The strong inflow of tourists into Kovalam, started Kerala government to consider tourism as a key industry.
 Though it tried to nationalize Kerala Tours Limited, it soon fell into legal issues.
 This resulted in the government to think starting a new entity known as Kerala Tourism Development Corporation (KTDC) IN 1966.

 Started as a government department, KTDC became a separate commercial entity by the 1970s.
 Several premium guest houses of Kerala Government were identified and converted into hotel brands.
 Lt.
 Col. G. V. Raja was also the President of Tourism Promotion Council of Kerala.
 He was the main architect in developing Kovalam as an international tourist spot.